MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/coordinates/pickle_readers.rst

 ^^^^^
-If the test for the new reader uses :class:`BaseReaderTest`, whether the current timestep information is saved, and whether its relative position is maintained, i.e. next() read the right next timestep, are already tested.
+If the test for the new reader uses :class:`BaseReaderTest`, whether the current timestep information is saved, and whether its relative position is maintained, i.e. next() reads the right next timestep, are already tested.

-If the new reader accesses the file with :func:`util.anyopen`, add necessary testes inside ``parallelism/test_multiprocessing.py`` for the reader.
+If the new reader accesses the file with :func:`util.anyopen`, add necessary tests inside ``parallelism/test_multiprocessing.py`` for the reader.

-If the new reader accessed the file with new picklable I/O class, add necessary tests inside ``utils/test_pickleio.py`` for I/O class, ``parallelism/test_multiprocessing.py`` for the reader.
+If the new reader accessed the file with a new picklable I/O class, add necessary tests inside ``utils/test_pickleio.py`` for the I/O class, ``parallelism/test_multiprocessing.py`` for the reader.

 .. _implemented-fileio: